mpoquet/mpoquet.github.io/content/projects.md

 ---

 This page presents some of the projects I work on.
-As this page may be outdated, feel free to give a look at my [GitHub](https://github.com/mpoquet) and
+As this page is non-exhaustive and very likely outdated, feel free to give a look at my [GitHub](https://github.com/mpoquet) and
 [Inria's Gitlab](https://gitlab.inria.fr/mpoquet) pages.